EdelweissFE/EdelweissFE/README.md

 ## Prerequisites

 EdelweissFE requires
-- Python 3.5+
+- Python 3.5+*
-- Numpy
+- Numpy*
-- Scipy
+- Scipy*
-- Cython 0.28+
+- Cython 0.28+*
+- Matplotlib*
+- OpenMP*
-- Intel MKL for the PARDISO
+- Intel MKL for the PARDISO*  (binaries and header files; if you use anaconda, install pacakages `mkl` and `mkl-include`)
+- bftUserLibrary
-- Eigen Library for Linear Algebra
+- Eigen Library for Linear Algebra (http://eigen.tuxfamily.org/index.php?title=Main_Page)

-- Matplotlib
-- OpenMP
-- bftUserLibrary (Elements and Materials)
+*: Provided via Anaconda packages

-A recent version of Anaconda (https://anaconda.org/) is sufficient to compile and run EdelweissFE on a linux system.
+A recent version of Anaconda (https://anaconda.org/) is sufficient to compile and run EdelweissFE on a Linux system.
-The Eigen library should be in accessible for the compiler through the standard include paths; It is recommended to install the headers in `/usr/include`
+Anaconda also provides free access to Intel MKL binaries (via package `mkl`) and header files (via package `mkl-include`), so no standalaone installation of the Intel MKL is required.

 ## Configuration

-Modify install.py:

-- define the parent directory containing the `bftUserLibrary` directory (e.g., `/home/user/constitutiveModelling`)
+Customize install.py by defining all paths pointing to the respective libraries.
+Default paths are already defined, and usually only minor modifications should be required.

 ## Installation

-EdelweissFE depends on several Cython modules, which must be compiled prior to a first run.
+EdelweissFE depends on several Cython modules, which must be compiled prior to first running the software.

 Simply run
 `python install.py`

+Enforce a recomipilation and installation with
+`python install.py --force`

 ## Run the validation examples

 `python validateEdelweiss.py`

+Recreate the validation reference solutions (please only if you know what you are doing)

+`python validateEdelweiss.py --create`

 ## Execute a simulation